Skip to content

 When you have not registered your trade mark, you can enforce your rights against other businesses who are ‘passing off’ your trade mark.
 In England and Wales, you cannot sell goods or services under the pretence that they are the goods or services of another.
 Businesses cannot ‘pass off’ their own goods for someone else’s.

 To successfully establish this action, you will need to show your business has built up a brand reputation, or ‘goodwill’, concerning the specific goods and services you trade in.
-You will also need to demonstrate financial loss from the competitor using your trade mark.
-Further, you need to show that the other business has misrepresented that their goods or services are in fact yours.
-These factors can be hard to prove.
-As such, it is more difficult to establish a legal claim when you have an unregistered trade mark.
+You will also need to demonstrate consequential damage from any misrepresentations by the competitor using your trade mark.
+These factors can be hard to prove, and generally speaking, it is more difficult to establish a legal claim when you have an unregistered trade mark.

 In addition, if your trade mark remains unregistered, it means another business could attempt to register it.
-This would prevent you from using your trade mark.
+This could prevent you from using your trade mark if you are not able to prove that you have built up a sufficient unregistered reputation in the time between you starting your business and the other business registering the trade mark.

 Continue reading this article below the form